PelicanPlatform/training-client/README.md

 transfer_input_files = USW00014837.csv
 ```

-If you want HTCondor to transfer the file via Pelican directly from the OpenData repository,
+If you want HTCondor to transfer the file via Pelican directly from the Open Data repository,
 you replace the filename with it's full Pelican URL:

 ```